*Upwork's basic plan is free to use, so employers only pay freelancers the confirmed fee, plus the standard 3% for admin and payment processing.

 Gumtree and Upwork both offer free and paid options, but Gumtree offers plans with more features, additional job categories, branding solutions, and ATS.
 If you're exclusively targeting Australian freelancers, Gumtree is probably the better option, but keep in mind that the pool of freelancers may be smaller if you advertise with Gumtree.

 SEEK receives much more traffic from Australia than Upwork does, and offers more comprehensive features, but it is also one of the most costly job boards in Australia.
 If you require access to a resume database, additional resources, and would like to connect directly with job seekers via personalized messages, opt for SEEK.

 Upwork vs. Careerjet:

-Careerjet and Upwork are job boards used by job seekers from across the world, with Careerjet being the more user-friendly platform as it offers 28 languages.
+Careerjet is a job board used by job seekers from across the world and is a more user-friendly platform as it offers 28 languages.
 Careerjet is also a job aggregator that adds jobs from 90+ countries to its database, a feature Upwork lacks.
 However, job posts start at US$100.00 on Careerjet, with no free options.

 What is Upwork?